CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.3.1 Audits and revisions.md

 It should be a suitable team for each audit or for each revision.
 It SHOULD appoint a senior auditor (audit team leader) or lead auditor who has overall responsibility for carrying out the audits or revisions.

-The size of the audit / audit team SHOULD be the same as the audit area.
-In particular, the competence requirements of the test subjects as well as the size and local distribution of the test area SHOULD be taken into account.
+The size of the audit / audit team SHOULD match the audit area.
+In particular, the competence requirements of the test topics as well as the size and local distribution of the test area SHOULD be taken into account.
 The members of the audit / audit team SHOULD be adequately qualified.

 The neutrality of the audit team SHOULD be ensured.
 In addition, the auditors should also be independent.
 If external service providers are used as auditors or auditors, they SHOULD check their independence and commit them to secrecy.

-#### DER.3.1.A10 Creation of an audit or audit plan [audit team leader]Before an audit or major audit, the audit team leader or lead auditor SHOULD create an audit or revision plan.
+#### DER.3.1.A10 Creation of an audit or audit plan [audit team leader]
+Before an audit or major audit, the audit team leader or lead auditor SHOULD create an audit or revision plan.
 For audits, the audit plan SHOULD be part of the final audit report.
-The audit plan SHOULD be updated throughout the audit and adjusted if necessary.
+The audit plan SHOULD be updated throughout the audit and adjusted as needed.
 Minor revisions SHOULD be planned using the revision list.

 Sufficient resources should be allocated to the audit / audit team.